Published April 9, 2026 · Updated April 10, 2026 · 12 min read

 HappyHorse-1.0 became popular because it hit the market through the one door that always creates chatter: visible performance.
 It did not rely on reputation first.
 It relied on outcomes first.
 When a previously unclear entrant appears on a respected blind-comparison leaderboard and outranks familiar names, people start paying attention fast (Artificial Analysis, 2026a, 2026b).

-The model’s rankings explain most of the sudden heat.
-On Artificial Analysis, HappyHorse-1.0 currently leads text-to-video without audio ahead of Dreamina Seedance 2.0 720p, Kling 3.0 1080p (Pro), and Kling 3.0 Omni 1080p (Pro).
-It also leads image-to-video without audio ahead of Dreamina Seedance 2.0 720p, PixVerse V6, and Kling 3.0 Omni 1080p (Pro).
-In the audio-enabled image-to-video category, however, Seedance remains ahead, with HappyHorse close behind.
-So the model did not simply arrive and dominate every category equally.
-It arrived and seized the most talked-about no-audio categories while remaining competitive elsewhere (Artificial Analysis, 2026a, 2026b).
+The model's rankings explain most of the sudden heat.
+On Artificial Analysis, HappyHorse-1.0 currently leads text-to-video ahead of Dreamina Seedance 2.0, Kling 3.0 Pro, and Veo 3.1.
+It also leads image-to-video ahead of Seedance 2.0, PixVerse V6, and Kling 3.0 Omni.
+The model did not simply arrive and dominate every category equally.
+It arrived and seized the most talked-about categories while remaining competitive across the rest (Artificial Analysis, 2026a, 2026b).

 How does HappyHorse-1.0 compare with Seedance, Kling, and PixVerse?

-The fairest answer is that HappyHorse-1.0 looks strongest right now in blind preference on some core leaderboards, but its rivals still have major advantages in product maturity, workflow completeness, and commercial readiness.
+The fairest answer is that HappyHorse-1.0 looks strongest right now in blind preference on core leaderboards, but its rivals still have advantages in product maturity, workflow completeness, and commercial readiness today.

 Compared with Seedance

 Seedance 2.0 remains one of the most formidable competitors in the field.
 ByteDance describes it as a unified multimodal audio-video generation architecture that supports text, image, audio, and video inputs.
-The company also highlights motion stability, audio-video joint generation, and director-level control with reference inputs across images, audio, and video.
+The company highlights motion stability, audio-video joint generation, and director-level control with reference inputs.
 In short, Seedance presents itself as not just a model but a highly developed creative system (ByteDance Seed, 2026).

-On the leaderboards, however, HappyHorse-1.0 currently outranks Dreamina Seedance 2.0 720p in text-to-video without audio and image-to-video without audio.
-At the same time, Seedance still leads image-to-video with audio, where HappyHorse trails by only a narrow margin.
-This paints an interesting picture: HappyHorse is leading in some of the most visible quality contests, while Seedance still demonstrates strength in multimodal audio-video integration and overall product maturity (Artificial Analysis, 2026a, 2026b; ByteDance Seed, 2026).
+On the leaderboards, however, HappyHorse-1.0 currently outranks Dreamina Seedance 2.0 in both text-to-video and image-to-video.
+Seedance still leads the audio-enabled image-to-video category by a narrow margin.
+This paints an interesting picture: HappyHorse is leading in the most visible quality contests, while Seedance still demonstrates strength in multimodal audio-video integration and overall product maturity (Artificial Analysis, 2026a, 2026b; ByteDance Seed, 2026).

 Compared with Kling

 Kling 3.0 Omni is a more mature and explicit product experience.
 Its official guide describes an all-in-one multimodal system with native audio, multi-shot generation, reference-image and reference-video control, and support for up to 15-second videos.
-Kling also clearly documents pricing and output modes, including both 1080p and 720p options.
-That kind of operational clarity matters for creators and teams who need a dependable workflow rather than a promising rumor with excellent samples (Kling AI, 2026).
+Kling also clearly documents pricing and output modes, including both 1080p and 720p options (Kling AI, 2026).

 Compared with PixVerse

 PixVerse V6 occupies yet another lane.
 PixVerse says V6 improves camera work, character performance, and multi-shot generation with native audio, and it frames the release as useful for both creative and commercial workflows.
-Its launch materials emphasize stronger continuity, better physical realism, and the ability to generate multi-shot short films with native audio from a single prompt.
-That makes PixVerse feel less like a single model and more like a production-minded engine designed to support broader workflows (PixVerse, 2026).
+Its launch materials emphasize stronger continuity, better physical realism, and the ability to generate multi-shot short films with native audio from a single prompt (PixVerse, 2026).

-On the Artificial Analysis image-to-video leaderboard without audio, PixVerse V6 currently ranks below HappyHorse-1.0 and Seedance 2.0 but still holds a strong position near the top.
-That suggests PixVerse remains highly competitive, even if it is not currently wearing the crown in the most discussed blind-comparison categories.
-For a team that values workflow depth, native audio, and commercial packaging, PixVerse may still be the more practical choice today, even if HappyHorse is the model drawing the loudest gasps from the balcony (Artificial Analysis, 2026b; PixVerse, 2026).
+On the Artificial Analysis image-to-video leaderboard, PixVerse V6 currently ranks below HappyHorse-1.0 and Seedance 2.0 but still holds a strong position near the top.
+For a team that values workflow depth and commercial packaging, PixVerse may still be the more practical choice today, even if HappyHorse is the model drawing the loudest gasps from the balcony (Artificial Analysis, 2026b; PixVerse, 2026).

 So who is actually stronger?

-If “stronger” means current blind user preference on major no-audio categories, HappyHorse-1.0 has the edge right now.
-If “stronger” means the overall package of product readiness, polished user experience, and documented workflow controls, then Seedance, Kling, and PixVerse each still have serious claims of their own.
+If "stronger" means current blind user preference on the major Artificial Analysis tracks, HappyHorse-1.0 has the edge right now.
+If "stronger" means the overall package of product readiness, polished user experience, and documented workflow controls, then Seedance, Kling, and PixVerse each still have serious claims of their own.
 The market is not facing a simple overthrow.
 It is watching a new contender force everyone to look twice at the leaderboard and then three times at the product stack (Artificial Analysis, 2026a, 2026b; ByteDance Seed, 2026; Kling AI, 2026; PixVerse, 2026).

 What should creators and builders do with this information?